Russia targets Ukraine's farm storage sites after days of hitting Black Sea port facilities | Headlines

 Recent scandals have involved local authorities, such as the repair of a cobblestone road in central Kyiv and renovation of a fountain in a western Ukraine city.

-Zelenskyy also fired the Ukrainian ambassador to the United Kingdom, Vadym Prystaiko, who was also ambassador to the International Maritime Organisation.
-He gave no reason, but Prystaiko had publicly criticised the president.
+Zelenskyy also fired the Ukrainian ambassador to the United Kingdom, Vadym Prystaiko, who was also ambassador to the International Maritime Organization.
+He gave no reason, but Prystaiko had publicly criticized the president.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)